jc731/IllinoisHelpDesk/src/content/post/secure-sharing-of-design-plans-it-best-practices.md

   canonical: https://www.yourwebsite.com/secure-sharing-of-design-plans-it-best-practices
 ---

-# Secure Sharing of Design Plans: IT Best Practices

 **Architects share their visionary designs with clients and collaborators, but without proper security measures, these masterpieces could fall into the wrong hands.
 Learn how to securely share your design plans and protect your intellectual property.**

 Sharing design plans is integral to the architectural process, but it must be done securely to protect sensitive information and maintain client trust.